panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 Check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

-Note that without the use of an abort controller there's no way you can stop a `fetch()` request.
+Note that without the use of an abort controller, there's no way you can stop a `fetch()` request.
 Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

 *What good practices regarding network requests do you know?
 Please write a comment!*